oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 To do this workshop, you need access to an Oracle Data Safe service in a region of your tenancy and an Oracle database.
 This workshop uses an Autonomous Transaction Processing (ATP) database.

 To complete most of the preparation tasks, you need to be a tenancy administrator.
 If you are a regular user in your organization's tenancy, enlist the help of a tenancy administrator.

-If you are using the LiveLabs Sandbox, you only need to do tasks 6 and 7 because Oracle provides you with a user account, a compartment, and an autonomous database.
+*If you are using the LiveLabs Sandbox, you only need to do tasks 6 and 7 because Oracle provides you with a user account, a compartment, and an Autonomous Database.*

 Estimated Lab Time: 15 minutes